 The inguinal orchiectomy is only given to testicular cancer patients when the physician does not want the cancer cells to spread to the rest of the body.
 The procedure involves removing one or both testicles and the entire spermatic cord through an incision in the lower lateral abdomen.10

 A vaginoplasty is a surgical procedure that involves the construction of a vagina.
-It is considered a type of sex reassignment surgery.
+It is considered a type of gender affirming surgery.
 The surgical techniques employed throughout this surgery include inverting the penile skin in order to increase depth, using sections of the large intestine and small intestine to form an artificial vagina, adding skin flaps from the scrotum, or even skin grafts from other parts of the body.
 These tissues are used in order to construct a vagina.11

 Metoidioplasty is a type of surgical procedure that uses a transgender patient’s existing genital tissue in order to create a new penis or rather an enlarged clitoris.
 Anyone with significant clitoral growth from testosterone hormone therapy is suitable for this surgery.12